October 2021 update:

 The miso ice cream ($88) is hidden between shards of green tea and yuzu tuiles.
 This is another dish that leans towards a fine-dining presentation.

 CENSU is not your average izakaya.
 Although the minimalist, rustic look of the interior and flavours speak to comfort eating, the presentation and execution have the finesse of fine dining.
-We envision this becoming a very popular spot in the Central dining scene, so get in there fast with your reservations.
+We envision this becoming a very popular spot in the Central dining scene, so get in there fast with your bookings.

 This write-up is based on a complimentary media tasting provided in exchange for an honest review and no monetary compensation.
 The opinions expressed here represent the author’s.